No - RMB is not a fully-convertible, international currency. Corporate RMB accounts can be opened by onshore entities only.

 Foreign currency loan account (including loan account and repayment account) | To receive the loan proceeds from onshore foreign currency loans by banks or through Entrusted Loans | To repay the principal and interest of onshore foreign currency loans from banks or though Entrusted Loans | Exchange to RMB not allowed |

-Temporary capital accounts | To temporarily receive funds related to direct China investment | Payment of expenses associated with direct investment in China | |
+Temporary capital accounts | To temporarily receive funds related to direct China investment | Payment of expenses associated with direct investment in China | One account only |

 State Administration of Foreign Exchange (SAFE) approval is not required to open FCY settlement accounts, and foreign invested enterprises can open these directly with banks.
 Similarly, Foreign Currency Loan Account and Repayment Accounts do not need prior approval from SAFE.
 The opening of other types of foreign currency accounts in China requires prior approval from the local SAFE office.